leonardpahlke/goBully/README.md

 # goBully

+This project implements the bully algorithm with docker containers.
+Several containers are served, each of which is accessible with a rest API.
+For more information, see the code comments and also the Swagger documentation

+**Features**

-docker container as users
+- docker container as users

-container with api for election and discovery
+- container with api for election and discovery

-create multiple containers with docker-compose
+- create multiple containers with docker-compose

-`swagger generate spec -o ./api/swagger.yml --scan-models`

 **election.go**